bolnel/nelsite1/content/articles/capm-certification-exam-preparation.md

 * Having a high school diploma.
 * Having completed at least 23 hours of project management education (contact hours).

+If you're randomly selected for audit by PMI, you'll have to present proof of your education and contact hours.
+See more about [passing the PMI audit](/articles/how-pass-pmp-audit-pmi).

 ### How to get 23 contact hours for CAPM